leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

   - testing
 ---

 I am using [InstaWP](https://instawp.com/), a newish sandboxing service that allows to spin a WordPress site on-demand, to execute integration tests for my plugin for WordPress.
 InstaWP offers an API to programmatically launch the new site, install the required plugins, and then destroy the instance.
-It allows us to test our themes and plugins against **an actual WordPress site**, to be conveniently invoked from GitHub Actions or any other Continuous Integration tool.
+It allows us to test our themes and plugins against **an actual WordPress site**, to be conveniently invoked from GitHub Actions (or any other Continuous Integration tool) before merging a Pull Request.

+Preparing a new InstaWP instance in my case takes around 3 minutes (since my plugin weighs 8.4 mb, and its downloading and installation takes a bit of time), and only then I can start executing the integration tests.
+Hence, while InstaWP is ideal for collaborating with team members on the repo, I wouldn't want to wait this time while developing the plugin on my laptop computer.